SamuelLongchamps/light-config/README.md

 ## Supported platform
 Java 8, distributed as jar library

+## Status
+Alpha test, still experimental.
+Use at your own risks.

 ## How to use it?
 By using special annotations on objects to be persisted, a class implementing the Configurable interface and specifying a backend (such as an XML configuration file) can